Junduo123/Interesting-workout-CC-UW/NoSQL_Database/CouchDB/README.md

         - `5.` Exit the program <br />

 - `5.`: Implement the code for each of the options, using the database you connected to (or created) in step 2 of the requirements. <br />
         - `a.` For "Find a contact", search by last name.
-You may get more than one result.
+You may get more than one result. <br />
         - `b.` For "Delete a contact", use the document id.
 Please ask for confirmation before you delete.

 - `6.`: After an option is executed in the menu, the menu should be shown again to choose another option.
 However, option 5.
 Should exit the program,